 For a lot of my mentees confidence has been the best outcome I’ve seen as it’s really important for them to feel that they can achieve whatever it is they want to achieve and feel positive about themselves.

 5: What does being part of winning the award, attending the party etc mean to you?

 I’m really honoured to be asked to attend and really, really excited (especially with all the cake)!
 MAPS and everyone who’s a part of MAPS deserve this award as it’s an amazing and rewarding project that deserves to be recognised!

-If you would like to volunteer for MAPS, or any other local community group, please contact:
+If you would like to volunteer for MAPS, please contact: